ferama/pigdns/README.md

 # pigdns

-🐷 PigDNS is a DNS server that mimic the behaviour of services like:
+🐷 PigDNS is a DNS server with Let's Encrypt integration

-* nip.io
-* sslip.io

-It also includes:
+## Features

+* Mimic behaviour of services like `nip.io` and `sslip.io`
+* DOH (DNS over HTTPS) support
+* Full recursive mode resolver
-* Automagic Let's Encrypt certificate management for the handled domain (using the DNS01 challenge)
+* Automagic Let's Encrypt certificate management for the handled domain and DOH (using the DNS01 challenge)
 * A friendly page to get always fresh certificates
 * Special cases handling using a standard zone file